simonjurina/PhDThesisCode/ReadMe.txt

  File MarshallAlgorithm.zip:

-Contains an implementation of Marshall's algorithm together with tests that verify correctness of experiments presented in Chapter 7 of the thesis.
+Contains an implementation of Marshall's algorithm together with tests that verify correctness of experiments presented in Chapter 7 of the thesis (in the file rayseg.g).
 The functions should be run in GAP.

  Host:  perm.mcs.st-and.ac.uk